johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 editor setup is like a workshop where I practice my craft.
 Its personal, and an environment that I'm familiar with.
 This is different to, for example, a simple tool like a hammer that serves a single purpose and should be interchangeable with other hammers if the need arises.
 I might have a favourite hammer, but a generic hammer will do.
-Not so with a developer environment, if I want to keep on enjoying the experience of getting better.

 ## My setup

 You can see my current Neovim config [here](https://github.com/johnmathews/neovim).

 - At the end of 2021 I began to convert my [previous vim setup](/blog/vim-for-large-projects) to Neovim and was using Neovim from January 2022.
+This was mainly a migration from vimscript to Lua.
-- By the end of 2022 I had a setup I was super comfortable and familiar with, and had smoothed out a few rough edges.
-The setup has no black boxes or scary parts.
+- By the end of 2022, I had a setup I was comfortable and familiar with.
+I'd smoothed out a few rough edges and there were no black boxes, magical things, or unknowable parts.

   The 'complicated' or 'magical' features have now been tamed: